as-ideas/add-to-homescreen-react/README.md

 ## Browser specific prompt dialog configuration

-Some platform support a native add-to-home-screen dialog, others not.
+Some platforms support a native add-to-home-screen dialog, others not.
 For the second ones the add-to-home-screen custom dialog shows a guide (one or more images) that illustrates how the app can be added to the home screen.
 The `customPromptPlatformDependencies` parameter allows to customize this guide.
 It contains a configuration entry for each of the supported platforms.
 The following platforms are supported: